 Learn how to communicate effectively

-The ability to communicate clearly and effectively is one of the most important qualities of potential mentors.
+One of the most important qualities of potential mentors is the ability to communicate clearly and effectively.
 Mentors participating in mentoring programs can use this opportunity to work on their communication skills.
 Proper communication is crucial to effective mentoring programs, especially if you want to achieve your purpose.
 Learning the virtue of active listening and communicating will lead to better mentoring and more effective program results.

 Become recognized as an expert

 When the mentoring dynamic is focused on a skills or experience gap around a specific domain, it can also open up opportunities for the mentor’s career.
 Being part of a workplace mentoring program allows participants to share your knowledge their knowledge and hone their understanding of that subject area.
-The more you share, the more you can put that knowledge or experience gets reinforced.
+The more you share, the more you can reinforce that knowledge or experience.

 It also positions the mentor as a subject matter expert (SME).
 As mentees go on to find success, the mentor will be seen as a key individual connected to that success.
 Not only will others seek advice and guidance from a mentor whose mentees have proven results, but higher-level executives will look favorably on that mentor, as well.